For a secure and practical way to carry your baby around, you'll want to get the best baby sling wrap you can find.

 Try before you buy

-Finding a sling you love is just like searching for a new fave pair of jeans – you need to try a lot on to discover the style that really fits you.
-Go to a sling library or a sling meet – a get-together for new mums to try on different designs – and if it’s an option, book a slot with a babywearing consultant while you’re there, to get tailored advice.
-Once you find a sling you like, it’s worth the small fee to hire it for a proper test-drive – you’ll only use a sling if it’s seriously comfy, so spend time making damn sure before you invest!
+Finding a sling you love is just like searching for a new fave pair of jeans – you need to try a lot to discover the style that really fits you.
+Go to a sling library or a sling meet – a get-together for new mums to try on different designs – and if it’s an option, book a slot with a babywearing consultant while you’re there to get tailored advice.
+Once you find a sling you like, it’s worth the small fee to hire it for a proper test drive – you’ll only use a sling if it’s seriously comfy, so spend time making damn sure before you invest!
 Find your nearest meet at slingpages.co.uk

 Can I breastfeed my baby in a sling wrap?

-You use a sling wrap while breastfeeding however it does take some practice.
-Some manufacturers may suggest you don't feed while using their slings so be sure to check this first.
-You can breastfeed in a sling wrap vertically or in a more reclined position.
+You can use a sling wrap while breastfeeding however it does take some practice.
+Some manufacturers may suggest you don't feed while using their slings, so be sure to check this first.
+You can breastfeed in a sling wrap vertically or a more reclined position.
 Ensure your baby can breathe easily and keep an eye out for any trip hazards that may obstruct your path.
-You need to support your baby at all times while feeding but using a wrap to feed gives you more freedom generally.
-After feeding, change the position of your little one, making sure her head is facing up as well as being clear of the sling wrap and your body.
+You need to support your baby at all times while feeding, but using a wrap gives you more freedom generally.
+After feeding, change the position of your little one, making sure their head is facing up as well as being clear of the sling wrap and your body.